GiantLuigi4/verticala/README.md

 Infinite* build limit for BTA

-(Infinite up to like + or - 320000 blocks, same as the world width)
+(Infinite up to + or - 32000000 blocks, same as the world width)

 Verticala is currently very heavily WIP, so don't expect it to work properly!